d3cline/Agress/Readme.md

 _Based Commerce_

 Agress is an open-source e-commerce platform that strips out the bloat, avoids plugin overload, and emphasizes performance with a single-template setup.
-Built with **PHP**, **Lumen**, and a **Tailwind/DaisyUI** frontend, Agress delivers a streamlined experience on the front end and powerful, customizable workflows on the back end.
+Built with **PHP**, **Signal-CLI**, and a **Tailwind/DaisyUI** frontend, Agress delivers a streamlined experience on the front end and powerful, customizable workflows on the back end.

 ---